mmardosz/DoomsdayNotifier/README.md

 # Doomsday Notifier #
-_A simple EAS-like notifier that raises alarm whenever the President tweets.
+_A simple EAS-like notifier that goes off whenever POTUS tweets.
 Created for fun of course._

 ![Raspberry Pi in action](https://mardosz.com/git/DoomsdayNotifier/DN_01.jpg)

 **Bottomline:**
-* **Problem**: How to keep up with presidential tweets at any time.
+* **Problem**: How to keep up with presidential tweets.
 * **Solution**: Dust-off an old Raspberry Pi and write a simple Python script.
-* **Action**: Python script that checks @readdonaldtrump for new tweets and uses Google Voice synthesis to read them out loud.
+* **Action**: Python script that checks @realdonaldtrump for new tweets and uses Google Voice synthesis to read them out loud.

 ## Getting Started ##